TobiasNickel/tObservableJS/README.md

 This framework is developed by Tobias Nickel, a student at the university of applied science in Stralsund/Germany.
 During a internship at avandeo in Shanghai, a teammember told me to look at angular.js.
 While studying the documentation, I feld, that I would no longer write an Javascript-Application.
 I would write an Angular-Application.
 I thought, there is a lot of overhead to learn, to use it properly and not being cut with my creativity.

 But I learned what is an MVC framework in Javascript.
 Then I also took a look at knockout and backbone.
 Both frameworks need also a long overhead to learn and need to fit the application into there framework. tObservable can be added to a project during the work, while having the wish to have the advantage of an MVC.

+An additional thanks need to go to two sources where took some code from.
+Backbone, where the History-Modul is used from and Grapnel.js, witch is used as router, but stringly simplified.

 Thanks for looking at tObservableJS please leave a comment, for further development.